vbookshelf/List-of-TB-and-Pneumonia-Datasets/README.md

 - All x-ray images are of children
 - 4,273 total pneumonia images
 - 5,856 total images
-- Version 3 does not have labels for bacterial and viral pneumonia included in the file names
+- Has labels for bacterial and viral pneumonia included in the file names
 - Download: https://data.mendeley.com/datasets/rscbjbr9sj<br>
 - Paper: https://www.cell.com/cell/fulltext/S0092-8674(18)30154-5